Danish overseas colonies: Iceland (1537/1814–1944)

 As with Greenland and the Faroe Islands, Norwegian claims to Iceland were inherited by Denmark–Norway.
 Also like those possessions, Iceland was retained by Denmark at the Treaty of Kiel.
 A growing independence movement in Iceland led to Denmark granting it home rule in 1874 and expanding that home rule in 1904.
 In 1918, Iceland became a fully sovereign kingdom, titled the "Kingdom of Iceland", in personal union with Denmark.

 During Nazi Germany's occupation of Denmark from 1940 to 1945, the Republic of Iceland was declared on 17 June 1944 after the result of a referendum.

-Faroe Islands (1537/1814–present)
+Faroe Islands (1537/1814–1851)

 As with Greenland, Denmark–Norway inherited the medieval Norwegian claims to the Faroe Islands as the successor state to Norway.
 The Faroes had become part of the Kingdom of Norway in 1035.
-After Norway was given to Sweden after the Napoleonic Wars, Denmark retained the Faroes as a condition of the Treaty of Kiel.
-The Faroe Islands were incorporated into Denmark in 1851 with the implementation of the Danish constitution.
+After Denmark-Norway was dissolved, Norway was given to Sweden after the Napoleonic Wars; Denmark however retained the dependencies of the Norwegian crown, and the Faroes were retained as a condition of the Treaty of Kiel in 1814.
+In 1816, the islands were officially established as a Danish county (amt), and the local parliament (løgting) was abolished.
+The Faroe Islands were fully incorporated into Denmark in 1851 with the implementation of the Danish constitution, where the islands were given equal voting rights and were treated as any other province in the country, removing its colonial status.